karedavid/rick-and-morty-database/README.md

 # Rick & Morty Database

+Browse and search the characters, locations and episodes of the Rick & Morty TV show.

 ## Introduction

 Whit this application, you can learn about the characters, locations and episodes of the popular Rick & Morty TV show.
 As data source, the app uses the https://rickandmortyapi.com/ open API.
 You can do the following: